dotnet/runtime/docs/design/datacontracts/RuntimeTypeSystem.md

     // Return true if a MethodDesc is in a collectible module public virtual bool IsCollectibleMethod(MethodDescHandle methodDesc);

-    // Return true if a MethodDesc is in a module that supports Edit-And-Continue public virtual bool InEnCEnabledModule(MethodDescHandle methodDesc);

     // Return true if a MethodDesc supports mulitiple code versions public virtual bool IsVersionable(MethodDescHandle methodDesc);